 About MIKE, Miguel Gonzalez A. (ZP5YW)

-Current activity: mostly JT65HF, JT9-1 (specially at and below 10 Mhz), PSK-63, RTTY and some SSB/CW on all bands from 6 to 80 meters.
-Search and pounce on major contests "just for fun".
-Contest logs are allways sent to confirm mutipliers.
-If you've worked me on JT65 and/or JT9 please don't call me for a duplicate qso on the same band.
-These modes are very efficient with low signals but they are quite slow so a dup qso is just a Waste of time.
+Current activity: mostly JT65HF, JT9-1, PSK-63, RTTY, SSB and some CW on all bands from 6 to 80 meters.
+S&P on major contests "just for fun", but contest logs are allways sent to confirm mutipliers and contacts to others.
+If you've worked me on JT65 and/or JT9 please don't call for a duplicate qso on the same band/mode.
+These modes are very efficient with weak signals but they are quite slow so a dupe qso is just a Waste of time.
 Give a chance to others.

 VHF-UHF: 144-220-440 Mhz Kenwood FM rigs for local contacts and assorted accesories.

 Antenna system: Tower 1: (self supporting 20 meters high) HyGain TH6DXX @ 20mH (10-15-20 meters), 40 meters coil-loaded rotary dipole @ 22 mH, homebrew 6 el 7m boom yagi for 6 meters @ 24mH.
 Inverted V dipole for 75/80 meters.